t3m1X/SAD-3D/README.md

 MIT License

-Copyright (c) 2019 Aitor Simona Bouzas
+Copyright (c) 2019 Aitor Simona Bouzas on base code from CENTRAL-3D Copyright (c) 2021 Sergi Parra Ramírez on all alterations after

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal